Dude19735/Pyke/README.md

 # Shortcomings
 * the graphics are limited to dots, lines and surfaces (no lights, the original usecase was limited to geometry and observing optimization processes)
 * all cameras share the same frame buffer
-* there is one central bottleneck, albeit a short one
+* there is one central bottleneck, albeit a short one.
+The concurrency model is not too sophisticated
-* scenes can't be recorded
+* scenes can't be recorded as video
 * terminating a Python script that runs the viewer causes some Vulkan API problems because Vulkan requires all parts to be destroyed in reversed order but the sequence in how Python destroys objects can't really be controlled.
 * no mechanism for direct user interaction with the rendered objects using the mouse pointer (only zoom, pan and rotation)

 # How to use
 The two sample files `sample_viewer.cpp` and `test_py/test_vkviewer.py` showcase how the viewer works.
-The `test_py/test_vkviewer.py` contains a lot of comments while `sample_viewer.cpp` doesn't but essentially does exactly the same as the Python version.
+The `test_py/test_vkviewer.py` contains a lot of comments while `sample_viewer.cpp` doesn't but essentially does exactly the same as the Python version. `test_py/fluctuating_noise_cube.py` outlines the buffer update mechanism.

-The **only notable difference** is that Nanobind doesn't seem to support binding Python methods that belong to a class to C++.
+The **only notable difference** between the C++ and Python versions is that Nanobind doesn't seem to support binding Python methods that belong to a class.
 Thus, the callback methods in the Python script are defined outside of the test application while in the C++ example, they are inside of it.

 (**Note**: more instructions for dependencies etc. are below)